Plates and silverware clinked onto stainless steel. Cold. Steam floated out into the space. Hot.

 It was an experience.

 Refreshing, being able to drink blood without having to take it from someone by force, and being able to take my time with it.
 I didn’t get very many chances to sit down and drink, most of the time I was under extreme duress and stress, taking only quick sips to recharge to get back into the fray.
-In very few circumstances, was I able to stop and take a moment and make into one.
+In very few circumstances, was I able to stop and take a moment and actually take that moment.

 “That good?”
 D asked.
 Clinking of silverware and ceramic peppered her words.